翻訳者の労働生活の質と翻訳テクノロジーとの関連性

 Impacts of technology use on translators’ work-related quality of life

-I am a principal investigator of this Kaken-funded project, which develops a psychometrically strong scale to measure translators’ job satisfaction and work motivation.
-The outcomes will offer evidence-based information for the language industry to ensure the industry maintains highly skilled and motivated language workers in the long term.
-This is an international and inter-disciplinary project, which are conducted across three countries (Japan, UK, Ireland).
+I am a principal investigator of this Kaken-funded project (22K20040 and 25K04108) which measures the quality of translators’ working lives, including their job satisfaction and work motivation.
+The outcomes will offer evidence-based information for the language industry to ensure that the industry maintains highly skilled and motivated language workers in the long term.
+This is an international and inter-disciplinary project, which are conducted across different countries, including the UK, US and Japan.
 This is a collaborative project with the Institute of Translation and Interpreting (ITI), UK’s largest professional body.

 Activities